 Malmohus is a former castle fortress with a wild and varied history.
 It’s the oldest preserved Renaissance castle in Scandinavia and has exchanged hands more than once.
 Today, it sits near Kungsparken in the most beautiful setting one can think of.
 It’s postcard worthy, honestly.

 Go to the beach

 Malmö’s famous for its sweet and sunny beaches.
-I mean, look at this!
-Couldn’t you just grab a towel and bask in the sun all day long?
+Feel free to grab a towel and bask in the sun all day long.

 Am I still salty that it was too cold for me to beach it up?
 Only all the time.

 Know Before You Go

 Sweden has all but abandoned traditional currency in exchange for using credit cards exclusively.
 So if you’re day-tripping from Denmark, don’t fret over exchanging your Danish Krone to Swedish Krona.
 No lie, I paid for access to a public restroom with my debit card.
 Sweden is so ahead of the game.